 - Choose the Right Pumpkin:

 Opt for a firm, ripe pumpkin with a deep orange color for maximum flavor.
-Avoid pumpkins that are too watery, as they can make the dish soggy.
-You can also use butternut squash as a substitute for a similarly sweet and creamy texture. - Cut Evenly:
+You can also use butternut squash as a substitute for a similarly sweet and creamy texture.
+Buy a whole pumpkin or pre-peeled and cubed pumpkin to save time. - Cut Evenly:

 To ensure even cooking, cut the pumpkin into uniform-sized cubes.
-This prevents some pieces from becoming mushy while others remain undercooked. - Spice Level:
+This prevents some pieces from melting easily while others remain undercooked, which extends the cooking process. - Spice Level:

 Adjust the heat level by varying the amount of hot pepper.
 You can always start with a smaller amount and add more if needed, based on your preference. - Toast Spice: